plexsystems/plexsystems.github.io/content/posts/introducing-sinker.md

 ## Using Sinker at Plex

-We implemented Sinker to solve not only the problem of needing to sync public container images to our private registry but also to automatically detect which images are in use by our Kubernetes clusters.
+We implemented Sinker to solve not only the problem of syncing public container images to our private registry but also to automatically detect which images are in use by our Kubernetes clusters.

 Sinker's `create` command can optionally take a single `.yaml` file or directory that contains Kubernetes resources, and generate an image manifest with all of the found container images.
 Container images that are not only in the `image` field, but also images that are present inside of container arguments and some CRDs.